 - Joint custody is the most traditional and frequently granted form of child custody.
-The child stays with one parent most of the time and the other parent is granted visitation rights.
+The child stays with one parent most of the time, with the other parent having visitation rights.
 Both parents share decision-making authority.

 - Shared custody allows parents to split time and decision-making authority 50-50.

-- Split custody can be agreed where a couple has more than one child.
-For example, if they have three children, two children child would stay with the mother and one with the father for a week, and then switch off.
+- Split custody can be agreed upon when a couple has more than one child.
+For example, if they have three children, two children would stay with the mother and one with the father for a week, and then switch off.

-Except in extreme circumstances, the court takes the position that the children should be given the right to have a relationship with both parents.
+Except in extreme circumstances, the court believes that the children have the right to have a relationship with both parents.
 There are benefits and drawbacks to each form of custody.
 We are experienced and dedicated family lawyers, and you can rely on us to provide a realistic assessment of your situation while helping you keep your child’s long-term interests in mind.

 Post-Decree Enforcement And Modifications